 - Abdominal pain.

 - Pain during intercourse.

-- Inflammation of the pelvic area and pain can be experienced if your fallopian tubes are blocked due to endometriosis.
+- Inflammation of the pelvic area and pain if the fallopian tubes are blocked due to endometriosis.

 Your doctor may conduct the following tests to diagnose your condition:

-- Ultrasound: A transvaginal ultrasound is used to examine the fallopian tubes and detect abnormality
+- Ultrasound: A transvaginal ultrasound is used to examine the fallopian tubes and detect an abnormality.

 Complications of Blocked Tubes

-The complication a blocked fallopian tube most frequently leads to, is an ectopic pregnancy, a condition in this the fertilized egg is implanted in a place other than the uterus, in this case, in the blocked tube.
+The complication a blocked fallopian tube most frequently leads to is an ectopic pregnancy.
+In an ectopic pregnancy, the fertilised egg is implanted in a place other than the uterus; in this case, in the blocked tube.
 This kind of pregnancy is not a viable one and can be life-threatening for the mother.
 The chances of an ectopic pregnancy increase if surgery is performed to partially remove the affected tube.
-It is usually recommended that women who have or have had this complication opt for an IVF(in vitro fertilization)
+It is usually recommended that women who have or have had this complication opt for an IVF (in vitro fertilisation).

 Treatment for blocked fallopian tubes is available, but this depends on the extent to which the tubes are blocked.
 If only one of the two fallopian tubes is blocked, then you have chances of getting pregnant, without a lot of external help, as during ovulation, the ovary alternates between both tubes.
 Here are a few lines of treatment which may be recommended: